ctrl-alt-del/devenv/ide/android studio/README.md

 [BACK TO TOP](https://github.com/ctrl-alt-del/devenv)

-### Android Studio on Mac
+## Android Studio on Mac
 Download Android Studio from its home page [here](https://developer.android.com/sdk/installing/studio.html)

 Once download is done, unzip it and then move the `.app` file to Application folder.

-The newer version of Android Studio for Mac no long comes with Android SDK, therefore, you need to download the SDK seperately from [here](#sdk-on-mac).
+The newer version of Android Studio for Mac no long comes with Android SDK, therefore, you need to download the SDK separately from [here](#sdk-on-mac).

 [BACK TO TOP](https://github.com/ctrl-alt-del/devenv)

-### Android Studio on Ubuntu
+## Android Studio on Ubuntu
 Download and install:
 ```sh
 wget https://dl.google.com/dl/android/studio/ide-zips/1.3.0.10/android-studio-ide-141.2117773-linux.zip